Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

     ```

 ### Authenticate the client
 In order to interact with the Key Vault service, you'll need to create an instance of the [SecretClient](TODO-rst-docs) class.
 You would need a **vault url** and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.
-Client secret credential way of authentication is being used in this getting started section but you can find more ways to authenticate with [azure-identity](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/identity/azure-identity).
+Client secret credential way of authentication is being used in this getting started section but you can find more ways to authenticate with [azure-identity](TODO).

  #### Create/Get credentials
-To create create/get client secret credentials you can use the [Azure Portal][azure_create_application_in_portal], [Azure CLI][azure_keyvault_cli_full] or [Azure Cloud Shell](https://shell.azure.com/bash)
+To create/get client secret credentials you can use the [Azure Portal][azure_create_application_in_portal], [Azure CLI][azure_keyvault_cli_full] or [Azure Cloud Shell](https://shell.azure.com/bash)

 Here is [Azure Cloud Shell](https://shell.azure.com/bash) snippet below to